MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-authentication/includes/4-exercise-add-authentication.md

 ## Display the user login status

-Before testing our authentication workflow, let's display the user details about the logged-in user.
+Before testing the authentication workflow, let's display the user details about the logged-in user.

 ::: zone pivot="angular"